 How much should you be paying for a used Renault Captur?

 "Prices for a new Renault Captur start in the region of £19,000.
 There are lots available on the used market, however, and you can save £4000 just by looking for a pre-reg or ex-demonstrator example."

 While the latest Captur hasn't been on sale for long, there are still plenty of dealers offering as-new examples with little more than delivery miles on the clock.
-We've seen mid-range Iconic cars on sale for £15,500 (compared to their £20,595 list price), while a nearly-new S Edition can be bought for around £17,500 (£4500 below list).
+We've seen mid-range Renault Captur Iconic models on sale for £15,500 (compared to their £20,595 list price), while a nearly-new Captur S Edition can be bought for around £17,500 (£4500 below list).